FactoryBoy/factory_boy/docs/reference.rst

 .. function:: debug(logger='factory', stream=None)

     :param str logger: The name of the logger to enable debug for
-    :param file stream: The stream to send debug output to, defaults to :obj:`sys.stderr`
+    :param io.StringIO stream: The stream to send debug output to, defaults to :obj:`sys.stderr`

     Context manager to help debugging factory_boy behavior.
     It will temporarily put the target logger (e.g ``'factory'``) in debug mode,